testdouble/tdd-corner/todo-react/README.md

 ### Mark all as complete

 - [x] This checkbox toggles all the todos to the same state as itself.
-- [ ] Make sure to clear the checked state after the "Clear completed" button is clicked.
+- [x] Make sure to clear the checked state after the "Clear completed" button is clicked.
 - [x] The "Mark all as complete" checkbox should also be updated when single todo items are checked/unchecked.
 Eg. When all the todos are checked it should also get checked.

 ### Item

 A todo item has three possible interactions:

-- [ ] Clicking the checkbox marks the todo as complete by updating its `completed` value and toggling the class `completed` on its parent `<li>`
+- [x] Clicking the checkbox marks the todo as complete by updating its `completed` value and toggling the class `completed` on its parent `<li>`
+- [x] Single-clicking makes the checky checked
 - [ ] Double-clicking the `<label>` activates editing mode, by toggling the `.editing` class on its `<li>`
 - [ ] Hovering over the todo shows the remove button (`.destroy`)

 ### Editing